Cushing Hotel: History

 The village of Afton, formally organized in 1858, was situated on two main travel routes in early Minnesota: the St. Croix River and the Point Douglas to Superior Military Road.
 The town's first hotel was built in 1856 but it was completely destroyed by a fire in 1861.
 Six years later Charles C. Cushing built this hotel on the same site.
 He died in 1876 but his wife kept the business in operation, bolstered by a growing number of leisure travelers.

 There is a gap in the building's history leading up to the turn of the 20th century, but in 1907 it was acquired by Mary Pennington and operated exclusively as a restaurant.
 "Mother Mary", as she was known, managed it until her death in 1946.
-In 1960 Mssrs.
+In 1960 Messrs.
 Smith and Myers bought the building and added the Catfish Saloon.
 In 1967, on its hundredth anniversary, new owner Hugh Andersen remodeled the hotel, adding a dining room and a screened rear porch.
 Gordon and Kathy Jarvis purchased the hotel in 1976 and began more remodeling, with work supervised by a local woodcarver.
 They had the hotel listed on the National Register in 1985.